3 Results

 3.3.3 Pre-post commercial thinning comparison

-Pre-commercial thinning led to a small increase in average 100-hr fuel loading, only for the GS treatment, increased 10-hr fuels in the GS and LD treatments, and increased 1-hr fuels for all but the HA treatment (Figure 3.9), although these results are not statistically comparable, due to slightly different model structures.
+The PCT of 10-year-old vegetation dramatically reduced live surface fuels, predictably leading to varying increases in loading across 1- 10- and 100-hr fuels.
+Specifically PCT led to a small increase in average 100-hr fuel loading, only for the GS treatment, increased 10-hr fuels in the GS and LD treatments, and increased 1-hr fuels for all but the HA treatment (Figure 3.9).
+However these results were not statistically comparable, due to slightly different model structures.

 Figure 3.9: Estimated marginal means (black dots) and confidence intervals (colored bars) of fuel loading across four treatments and five different fuel classes, before and after PCT.
 Pre- and Post PCT models within a treatment are from similar, but not necessarily identical models.